boyu-zhang-25/WordSense/README.md

-# Non-parametric Joint Optimization for Word Sense Embedding
+# Multi-Label Word Sense Tagging with Supersense Back-off

-Code for the paper *Non-parametric Joint Optimization for Word Sense Embedding*.
+Code for the paper *Multi-Label Word Sense Tagging with Supersense Back-off*.

 Preparing for EMNLP 2019.